-Here is our Top 5 list of the highest rated dash cameras of 2018 that are priced under $100.
+Here is our Top 5 list of the highest rated dash cameras of 2018 and 2017 that are priced under $100.
 There are many cheap Chinese dashcam knockoffs out there priced well under one hundred dollars, however they often lack reliable and quality hardware, software and sensors, providing poor video quality and sometimes not even capturing the video when you need it the most.
 Below we have picked the best performing dash cams that can be purchased for less than $100.

 Number 5 on our list is unlike other entries to the list, the G1W-C features a larger, less stealthy camera body that packs a lot more features and power.
 All major dash cam features come standard, but with beefed-up specs and a more affordable price tag.
 Starting with the display, the G1W-C features a 2.7 inch display that can play recorded video and act as an interface to change settings on the camera.
 This is especially useful for situations where you need to play back recordings without access to a computer, like during an interaction with a police officer who wants to view footage on the scene.
 The G1W-C also has a super capacitor as opposed to standard lithium batteries.
 As we know, this means no failed battery issues, more reliability and resistance to extreme temperatures.

 G-Sensor Movement Detection technology is another feature that makes driving safer more enjoyable.
 The sensor is capable of measuring sudden braking or collision impact, which will automatically trigger the recording function of the camera and take a snapshot of the incident.
 With the wide angle lens being capable of 1080p video at 60fps, the camera does just that.
 Videos look great during the day and clear at night.
 While an SD card is not included, which is understandable at this price point, the G1W-C does support up to 64GB of storage.
 With loop recording and G-sensor functions, storage space is managed efficiently.